A Brother's Remembrance

 Effie was a good student and we younger siblings enjoyed hearing the stories she read from her school books.
 Two of our favorites were "A Visit from St. Nicholas" and the "Twelve Months."

 The "Twelve Months" told of a little girl named Kate who was abused by her stepmother and she was forced to go into the forest in a snowstorm to gather berries for her stepsisters to eat.
-Deep in the woods, she saw a fire with twelve old men sitting in a circle about it.
+Deep in the woods, she saw a fire with 12 old men sitting in a circle about it.
 They were kind and friendly to Kate as she warmed by their fire.
 She told them of her mission.
 Old January gave his staff to June, and told him to go to his work.
 As June stirred the fire, the berries appeared and Kate filled her bucket and returned home.

 When Kate told her stepsister how she came to get many beautiful berries so quickly, she was jealous.
 Against her mother's will, she went into the forest to pick better berries, vanished, never to return.